mynaphotomynaphoto

 • Adjust face position and size (head occupies 70-80% of photo height)

-• Replace background with a solid color
+• Replace the background with a solid color

 • Resize to the target pixel dimensions (560×420 or 600×450)